 WHCLP to date has not identified or detected, nor do we have any reason to suspect instances of forced labour or child labour within our operations or those of suppliers.
-As a result, no remediation measures were required in fiscal 2023.
-Therefore, no loss of income to vulnerable families resulting from measures taken to eliminate the use of forced labour or child labour in our activities and supply chains, has been identified.
+As a result, no remediation measures were required in fiscal 2024.
+Therefore, no loss of income to vulnerable families resulting from measures taken to eliminate the use of forced labour or child labour in our Forced Labour and Child Labour Supply Chain Assessment - Warman Home Centre LP | 7